Slovene declension: Mixed accent nouns

 These nouns can only be acute in nominative singular, but the stressed endings are acute, except genitive case, where both forms are allowed and in instrumental singular, where it is acute.
 In genitive dual/plural, they usually have an ending -a or -i, but if they do not, the vowel is acute, or acute or circumflex if it is a fill vowel /a/.
 All words can also have fixed accent, but nouns that in genitive dual/plural have a null ending have the same form as in the mixed accent.

 Second feminine declension (feminine i-stem declension)

 The second feminine declension is less common.
-It is used primarily by the widely productive abstract noun suffix -ost, but a fair number of other nouns (mostly of Common Slavic origin) also follow it.
-The endings, however are different if the noun follows the mixed or ending accentual type that if the accent is always on the stem.
+It is used primarily by the widely-productive abstract-noun suffix -ost, but a fair number of other nouns (mostly of Common Slavic origin) also follow it.
+The endings, however, are different if the noun follows the mixed or ending-accentual type or if the accent is always on the stem.